xtf-cz/xtf/README.md

 In some images Maven needs to be activated, for example on RHEL7 via script `/opt/rh/rh-maven35/enable`.
 This can be controlled by properties.

- * `xtf.maven.script` - path to Maven activation script.
+ * `xtf.maven.activation_script` - path to Maven activation script.
 Defaults to `/opt/rh/rh-maven35/enable` if not set.

 Not setting these options might result in faulty results from `ImageContent#mavenVersion()`.